 The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the Company disclosures, and the disclosure of contingent liabilities.
+Management believes that the estimates used in the preparation of the financial statements are prudent and reasonable.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
 Difference between actual results and estimates are recognised in the periods in which the results are known / materialised.